Health libraryBack to health library

 True or false: An arrhythmia is a structural problem, so a heart-healthy diet won't prevent it.

 False.
 Heart disease causes many arrhythmias.
 So it's important to care for your heart with a healthy diet.
 Eat plenty of fruits and vegetables and whole grains.
-Also include fat-free or low-fat dairy products and lean meats, poultry without skin, seafood, nuts, seeds, beans and peas.
+Also include fat-free or low-fat dairy products and lean meats, poultry without skin, fish high in omega-3 fatty acids, nuts, seeds, beans and peas.
 Go easy on salt, added sugars and solid fats.

 True or false: Caffeine might make your heart beat irregularly.